Because of the immense support, I’m here to bring you close to my very dear artwork. I’m about to introduce you a story of my Marilyn Monroe.

 To see such a goddess experience mental illness and continue to work and be one of the most influential women ever is very empowering for me.

 - Creativity – You can’t deny her artistic soul.
-It feels like an artistic soul and mental illness goes hand in hand.
+It feels like an artistic soul and mental illness go hand in hand.
 It’s like the creativity and beauty is too much for your brain to handle so it gets sad.

 - Menstrual pain – Marilyn suffered from huge menstrual pain.
-Reportedly she once stopped her car and wince in pain at the sidewalk.
+Reportedly she once stopped her car and wince in pain on the sidewalk.
 She took a bunch of painkillers and this is something I can relate to as well.
 I suffered from unbearable menstrual pain since I was 14.
 I had strong cramps.
 Kept vomiting.
 Fainting and crying in pain for 3 days a month.
 I couldn’t go to school or work properly as I couldn’t move because of the pain.
-I took hell lot of pills.
+I took a hell lot of pills.
 Because of medical toleration, I kept needing more and stronger ones.
 Blessings of a woman.
 Luckily when I was 18 my gynecologist prescribed me birth control pills to ease the pain.

 - Determination – Marilyn did everything it took to make her dream come true.
 All she wanted was to be an actress and be loved.
 With 3 failed marriages and a shit ton of men claiming to bed her ( well of course if you had the chance you would claim you fucked Marilyn Monroe because who wouldn’t want to?).
 I’m not really sure if she was truly loved.